-This example shows how to use the COMMSCOPE.EYEDIAGRAM object to perform eye diagram measurements on simulated signals.
+This example shows how to use the comm.EyeDiagram System object to perform eye diagram measurements on simulated signals.

-The COMMSCOPE.EYEDIAGRAM object collects eye diagram data in the form of vertical and horizontal histograms.
+The comm.EyeDiagram System object collects eye diagram data in the form of vertical and horizontal histograms.
 We can utilize these histograms to extract quantitative metrics on the system under test.
 These quantitative metrics are called eye diagram measurements.
-The following simulation parameters are chosen to provide a high resolution for the analysis.
+The following simulation parameters (sample rate, samples per symbol) are chosen to provide a high resolution for the analysis.

 The following code generates a binary non-return-to-zero (NRZ) signal utilizing the pattern generator provided in the communication sources package.
-Then we add additive white Gaussian noise (AWGN) to this signal via a
+Then we add additive white Gaussian noise (AWGN) to this signal via an

-AWGNChannel System object.
-The figure on the right shows the time domain signal.
-Another way to examine the signal characteristics is to generate the signal's eye diagram using the eye diagram object.
+System object.
+Next, the time domain signal is plotted.
+Another way to examine the signal characteristics is to generate the signal's eye diagram using the eye diagram System object.
 Note that the SymbolsPerTrace property, which represents the number of symbols in a trace of the eye diagram, should be set to two to perform the measurements.
-The figure on the left shows the eye diagram of the same signal.
-The specified MeasurementDelay value is set to ensure that the eye is centered in the figure.
-For more detail on using the eye diagram object, please refer to the documentation (type "doc commscope.eyediagram" on the command line) or the example Eye Diagram and Scatter Plot.
+The figure on the right shows the eye diagram of the same signal.
+The specified SampleOffset value is set to ensure that the eye is centered in the figure.
+For more detail on using the eye diagram object, please refer to the documentation (comm.EyeDiagram) and the example Eye and Constellation Diagram.

-Periodic jitter can be modeled as a sum a sinusoidals, while ISI can be modeled as a train of Dirac functions.
+Periodic jitter can be modeled as a sum of sinusoidals, while ISI can be modeled as a train of Dirac functions.
 Random jitter is modeled as Gaussian variation of the signal clock edges.

 We can use the same jitter object in the pattern generator to inject jitter to the output signal.
 The following code generates a signal that is impaired not only by AWGN but also by random jitter.
 This example uses the same message data as in the previous case and compares the two signals.
 Note that the effect of jitter on the signal is not clear in this time domain figure.

 The effect of jitter is better illustrated by the eye diagram of the signal.
-The figure on the left shows the eye diagram of a signal with random jitter, while the figure on the right shows the eye diagram of a signal without jitter.
+The next two eye diagram figures illustrate the impact of jitter.
 The width of the jittered signal at the zero amplitude level is considerably larger than the width of the non-jittered signal as a result of the added random jitter.
-Note that even though this example focuses on real signals, the eye diagram object can also handle complex signals if the OperationMode property is set to 'Complex Signal'.
+Note that even though this example focuses on real signals, the eye diagram object can also display complex signals if the ShowImaginaryEye property is set to true.

-We can compare the measurement results from all the eye diagram objects using the "Compare Measurement Results View" of the EyeScope.
 The following figure shows the measurement results for Horizontal Opening, Random Jitter, and Deterministic Jitter.
 Since Random Jitter is measured for a bit error rate of 1e-12 (see the BER Threshold property), the expected value of random jitter is about 14 times the standard deviation of the jitter samples.
-For example, for a standard deviation of 300 ps (eyeObj1 and eyeObj9), the random jitter at BER = 1e-12 is 4.2 ns.
+For example, for a standard deviation of 300 ps, the random jitter at BER = 1e-12 is 4.2 ns.